2016 | Alaska Airlines

 In 2016 Alaska Airlines leadership wanted to rebrand the company to reflect its Alaska heritage as well as its national presence.
 The redesign impacted every customer touchpoint, from the web and mobile apps, to airport signage, to aircraft liveries and onboard experiences.

-I was responsible for rebranding the web properties of Alaska Airlines to support this company-wide rebrand launch.
+I led the rebranding of the web properties of Alaska Airlines to support this company-wide rebrand launch.

 Here's what the work look liked prior to the redesign.